VirtuGuy/Flappy-Bird-Level-Editor/README.md

  This game is a recreation of the famous Flappy Bird game that released on the app store in 2013, except that it has a level editor.

  This game is actually a remake of the Flappy Bird level editor I made on Scratch.
-The project did so good with it getting over 180 thousand views.
+The project did so good with it getting over 200,000 views.
 Due to Scratch being pretty limited, I decided to remake my project in something else...
 HaxeFlixel.

 # The game's features
  Not satisfied yet?
 How about I list the features the game has in store.